Alexandre Amice

 MIT

-I am a fourth year PhD student in MIT’s EECS Department advised by Professor Pablo Parrilo and Professor Russ Tedrake.
+I am a final year PhD student in MIT’s EECS Department advised by Professor Pablo Parrilo and Professor Russ Tedrake.
 I am broadly interested in optimal and efficient decision making, especially for large scale or complex dynamical systems.
 I am particularly interested in exploiting polynomial and graph structure to obtain tractable algorithms for problems in control theory and certification.
 In addition to my research, I am an active contributor to Drake, an open-source simulator for model-based design and control of robots.

 Research Projects